KingsPM/zippy/README.md

 - Fixed page breaking in tables
 - Added primer table dump for reimport and easier migration to future versions
 - Automatic primer/pair renaming on conflict

+### v2.1.0
+- Loci stored with Tm (prep for future in silico PCR)
+- Mispriming check with thermodynamic alignments and 3prime match
+- amplicon rescue for non-specific primers on import
+- Bugfixes

 ### FUTURE
 - Support for primer collections (multiplexing)